Flow-Based-Cartograms/go_cart/README.md

 2. Note down the version of `gcc` installed.
 For example, if `gcc-8.1.0` is installed, your version would be `8` (not 8.1.0).

-3. Run configure and pass it the compiler information
+3. Run autogen and configure,  pass it the compiler information
 ```
+$ ./autogen.sh
 $ CC=gcc-[your-version-number] ./configure
 ```